basecamp/kamal-proxy/README.md

 specified host.
 By deploying multiple instances, each with their own host, you can run multiple applications on the same server without port conflicts.

-### Automatic SSL
+### Automatic TLS

-`mproxy` can automatically obtain and renew SSL certificates for your applications.
-To enable this, add the `--ssl` flag when deploying an instance:
+`mproxy` can automatically obtain and renew TLS certificates for your applications.
+To enable this, add the `--tls` flag when deploying an instance:

-    mproxy deploy web-1:3000 --host app1.example.com --ssl
+    mproxy deploy web-1:3000 --host app1.example.com --tls

 ## Building